 What health care professionals gain from this interaction with musicians is another tool in their toolkit, or another support for themselves and for their patients.
 I often hear from doctors and nurses that they try to schedule their charting time (writing patient notes) when the music therapist is visiting a patient so that they can also enjoy the music and the interaction which is happening.
 There is an increased focus on using nonpharmacological (meaning “not meds”) interventions for pain, and music therapy has all kinds of ways to handle distraction diversion and also behavioral adaptations for dealing with pain.

-What are you each most excited about for this course?
+RW: What are you most excited for about this course?

-Is there anything else you would both like to share either about yourselves or this course?
+RW: Is there anything else you would like to share either about yourself or this course?

 GM: There is no prior healthcare experience required to succeed in this course.
 While many participants often come to this type of course having played in a nursing home or for relatives while they were ill or recovering from a surgery, we will cover all types of situations to help the participants think about what would be appreciated and supportive in different health care environments.